computej/fdte_2_1_indep/README.md

 # Pizza Parlor

+by Jeffrey Fisher.

+A JavaScript interface for ordering pizza.

 ## Description

-This is a small mockup of a pizza parlor, created as part of my education at Figetech/Epicodus.
+This is a small mockup of a pizza parlor website, created as part of my education at Fidgetech/Epicodus.

+The interface on right-hand side has buttons for adding toppings to a pizza, and then another one to add to an order.
+The left interface is for ordering, and viewing what will be ordered.

 ## Technologies Used